Brendonovich/sceneify/website/docs/overview.md

 # Overview

 Simple OBS is a library for NodeJS and the browser for creating, and manipulating items in OBS.
-With a consistent API and easy extensibility, the process of interacting with OBS through OBS Websocket is made much simpler and more approachable.
+With a consistent API and easy extensibility, it makes interacting with OBS through OBS Websocket much simpler and more approachable.

 ## Motivation